Losing Labels: Maximize Learning and Minimize Stereotype Threat

 Harper, a super active ten year old, loves elementary school.
 Indoors, she's getting messy with classroom crafts and projects while outdoors she's running, climbing, and sliding in the playground.
-Harper remembers circle and story times at the rainbow rug with her friends and teachers.
+Harper remembers circle times, group projects, and partner reading with her friends and teachers.
 She's sad to leave her elementary school this year, but she's excited to be moving on to junior high school in the fall.
-Mom and dad also feel enthusiastic as well as a bit concerned.
+Mom and dad also feel enthusiastic as well as a bit apprehensive.
 How can they encourage Harper to continue learning to focus her attention and thrive in an inclusive learning environment?

 Successful learning outcomes happen when children adopt a growth mindset and believe that academic and athletic skills can grow with effort.
 While helpful in many areas, this idea is especially powerful for students with specific academic challenges (often math) and also for students with significant learning differences.
 Viewing the world through a growth mindset motivates students to continue to learn and grow in the face of adversity.

 What can teachers do to foster a growth mindset and conquer social-emotional threats?

 In general, teachers can encourage all students to believe in their abilities to meet high expectations in all areas from academics to classroom behaviors and expectations.
 Specifically, there are many additional steps that teachers can take in their classrooms to shield students with significant differences from the toxic effects of stereotype threat.